-You've created a configuration (usign the "Green Plus" button in the main window and configured communication parameters (baud rate, number of data bits, flow control etc) in the nmea data logger and can receive any data without communication errors.
+You've created a configuration (using the "Green Plus" button) in the main window and configured communication parameters (baud rate, number of data bits, flow control, etc.) in the NMEA data logger and can receive any data without communication errors.

 Selecting NMEA sentences of GPS and the sounder

-The GPS devices outputs several sentences that begin with GPGLL, GPGGA, GPVTG or GPRMC.
-"GP" means that this is a data from a GPS device.
+GPS devices output several sentences that begin with GPGLL, GPGGA, GPVTG, or GPRMC.
+"GP" means that this is data from a GPS device.
 "SD" - sounder.
 GLL, GGA, RMC, DBT - NMEA sentence names.
-We may process and extract only the following NMEA sentences, because these sentences contain all necessary data
+We may process and extract only the following NMEA sentences because these sentences contain all necessary data

 - GGA (GPS fix data) contains GPS coordinates: latitude, longitude, altitude;

-- VTG (Vector track an speed over the ground) contains speed in km/h;
+- VTG (Vector track speed over the ground) contains speed in km/h;

-- DBT (Depth below transducer) contains sounder data (depth below keel) in meters.
+- DBT (Depth below transducer) provides sounder data (depth below keel) in meters.

-A detailed description of all NMEA sentences you may easily find in Google.
+You may easily find a detailed description of all NMEA sentences on Google.

 Configuring the NMEA parser